-East Beamer Emergency Shelter and Neighborhood Campus Project
+East Beamer Way Neighborhood Campus Project

-The City commenced construction of the Emergency Shelter in June 2020 and the Shelter was occupied on January 4, 2021 when the City turned the keys and land over to Friends of the Mission and shelter operator Fourth & Hope.
-The first of three East Beamer Way developments, the Shelter will be followed by 61 permanent supportive manufactured homes and a new Walter's House substance use treatment center when funding permits.
-Unhoused families will “backfill” the current Downtown facility, providing desperately needed family shelter here in Yolo County.
+The City commenced construction of the Emergency Shelter in June 2020 and the facility was occupied by January 2021 when the City turned the keys and land over to Friends of the Mission and shelter operator Fourth & Hope.
+The first of three East Beamer Way developments, the Shelter was followed by 61 permanent supportive manufactured homes that were completed in Fall 2022 and fully occupied by early 2023.
+The new Walter's House substance use disorder treatment facility will break ground in 2023, providing expanded bed capacity and support for those struggling with drugs, alcohol, and other substances.
+Unhoused families will “backfill” the current Walter's House facility in Downtown Woodland, providing desperately needed family shelter here in Yolo County.

-The East Beamer permanent supportive housing units will promote resident engagement by clustering the dwellings around a green, a garden, and a small community and health center.
+The East Beamer Neighborhood Campus permanent supportive housing units promote resident engagement by clustering the dwellings around a green, a garden, and a small community and health center.
 Each duplex dwelling consists of two compact, independent living units with individual entries and one common wall which saves land, energy, and construction costs.
-50 of the 61 dwellings will be one-bedroom units to serve single clients or those with a partner or with a child, and 11 two-bedroom units will house families.
+50 of the 61 dwellings are one-bedroom units to serve single clients or those with a partner or with a child, and 11 two-bedroom units house families.
 Five of the units will provide full accessibility, from the street entrance to parking access.

 Both the design of the units and the site as a whole fuel a sense of place.
 The forthcoming green, a place to sit or lounge, or the garden, where residents can collaborate on planting and cultivating, together provide the opportunity to strengthen bonds within a supportive and welcoming community.